Paris Hotel National des Invalides Photos

 The Eglise du Dome at Hotel Les Invalides

-In this HD image you can see the rear courtyard looking towards the royal chapel known as the Eglise du Dome with its beautiful gilded dome roof, which is probably the most recognisable part of this historical monument called the Hotel National des Invalides, that is also where the Tomb of Napoleon Bonaparte is located.
+In this HD image you can see the rear courtyard looking towards the royal chapel known as the Eglise du Dome with its beautiful golden gilded dome roof, which is probably the most recognisable part of this historical monument called the Hotel National des Invalides, that is also where the Tomb of Napoleon Bonaparte is located.

 Arched pediment at Les Invalides